KOEGlike/meko/JOURNAL.md

 - realized that the BOOT pin shouldn't be pulled down, but because that way it is booted into firmware mode, so i pulled it up with a 100k resistor, so it doesn't interfere with the i2s that much
 - laid out most of the components, some placements are not final, because they will depend on the routing
 - moved the via fence around a bit

+    **Total time: 2h**

+## 06.06: routing started

+- routed most of the important circuits, like the usb lines and the i2s lines

+    **Total time: 1h**

+## 06.07: maybe chose a too small pcb size

+- I'm starting to have trouble routing some tracks, I may have made an oopsie
+- routed the short tracks, kind of a grind
+- finished the routing, time to send it of to reddit

+    **Total time:3h**